vamsi-bhavani/vb-aws-course/README.md

 - What is Amazon Elastic Kubernetes Service?
 - How does Amazon EKS work?
-- Lab Session - Installation of AWS CLI in Windows
 - Lab Session - Installation of kubectl in Linux
 - Lab Session - Installation of kubectl in Windows
-- Lab Session - Creating an AWS IAM User
 - Lab Session - Creating an EKS Cluster through the AWS Console
 - Lab Session - Connecting to the EKS cluster
-- Lab Session - Deploying a sample application in Kubernetes

 ## Day 17: AWS KMS